 Support our work

 Inside Justice is a charity which relies entirely on your donations.
 If you can help us fight miscarriages of justice and support innocent people like Patryk then please donate now.

-In 2002 our CEO, Louise Shorter, began investigating a murder case from Milton Keynes following a call from the families of Barri White and Keith Hyatt.
+In 2002 our Founder began investigating a murder case from Milton Keynes following a call from the families of Barri White and Keith Hyatt.
 The men had been convicted of killing Barri’s girlfriend, Rachel Manning.
 There followed a two year investigation by the BBC documentary programme Rough Justice for a film produced by Louise, arguing the men’s innocence.

 In 2008 the convictions were quashed and both men gained their freedom.
 Their reputations were fully restored when the real killer was identified by scientist and Inside Justice Advisory Panel member Tracy Alexander.
 Tracy led a team of scientists whose review of the original crime scene exhibits led to the identification of the real killer, Shahidul Ahmed.
 The original wrongful conviction did great harm to many people; two innocent men imprisoned, leaving the real killer free to create more victims.

 Convicted by a 10-2 majority in March 2018 as part of a conspiracy to import and supply Class A drugs, David Reece (pictured) has consistently maintained his innocence.